researchsoft/website/content/blog/2021-12/index.md

 ReSA aims to establish collaborations that  support this work, including the [Research Software Funders Forum](https://www.researchsoft.org/funders-forum/).
 This collaboration of organisations that are committed to supporting research software, and those who develop it, will convene in early 2022 with investment from the [Alfred](https://sloan.org/programs/digital-technology/better-software-for-science)[ P. Sloan Foundation](https://sloan.org/programs/digital-technology/better-software-for-science).
 The Forum will create a formal mechanism to share funding practices, learn from each other, and propose methods to better tackle common challenges such as resourcing for maintenance of research software investments.

 ReSA encourages national governments to review their policies and implementation strategies in light of OECD, UNESCO, and ReSA recommendations.
 To support the work of individual countries, a more detailed analysis of how a range of countries are progressing should also be undertaken, based on a framework such as the maturity matrix that [Science Europe](https://www.scienceeurope.org/media/b3odxx3s/se-practical-guide-sustainable-research-data.pdf) uses to assess the sustainability of the research data initiatives.
 This could provide organisations such as OECD and UNESCO with evidence of how government policies are implementing their recommendations and identify geographic regions needing additional support.

+_Want to discuss this post with us?
+Send us an email via [contact us](https://www.researchsoft.org/contact/) or a message via [Twitter @researchsoft](https://twitter.com/researchsoft)._